 Hospice is a program of care and support for people who are terminally ill.
 Hospice helps people who are terminally ill live comfortably.
 The focus is on comfort, not on curing an illness.

 Respite care is a very short inpatient stay given to a hospice patient so that their usual caregiver can rest.

 Learn more about Medicare's coverage of hospice & respite care.

 PACE (Program of All-inclusive Care for the Elderly) is a Medicare and Medicaid program that helps people meet their health care needs in the community instead of going to a nursing home or other care facility.
 PACE covers adult day primary care, dentistry, emergency services, home care, hospital care, laboratory/x-ray services, meals, medical specialty services, nursing home care, nutritional counseling, occupational therapy, physical therapy, prescription drugs, Part D covered drugs, preventive care, social services, caregiver training, support groups, respite care, social work counseling, and transportation if medically necessary.

 If you're already eligible for Medicaid (or would be eligible for Medicaid coverage in a nursing home), you may be able to get help with the costs of some home- and community-based services, like homemaker services, personal care, and respite care.
 States have home- and community-based waiver programs to help people keep their independence while getting the care they need outside of an inpatient facility.
 For more information, visit The Eldercare Locator, or call your local Area Agency on Aging.

 Visit www.longtermcare.gov for information and resources to help you and your family plan for future long-term care needs.

 If you have limited income and resources, there may be state programs that help cover some of your costs in some long-term care choices.
-Call your State Medical Assistance (Medicaid) office for more information.
+Call your Medicaid office for more information.